debug-ito/greskell/README.md

         return $ Person pid name age
 ```

 Using `AVertex` as an intermediate type, you can now parse GraphSON (in any version!) vertex into `Person` type.
+With `FromGraphSON` instance, you can directly get `Person` from the Gremlin Server.

 Like the above example of `Person`, you can make your own types for other graph structures.